Jaycar-Electronics/LED-Basic-Christmas-Tree/README.md

 ![](images/NPI00009c.jpg)

-otice that one end of the resistors is at the fourth row of holes in line with the large hole at the end of the prototyping board, and they are spaced three holes apart in line with D1, D4, D7, between D9 and D10, and between D12 and D13.
+Notice that one end of the resistors is at the fourth row of holes in line with the large hole at the end of the prototyping board, and they are spaced three holes apart in line with D1, D4, D7, between D9 and D10, and between D12 and D13.
 The other end of the resistor is in the sixth row of holes away from the analog pins.

 ![](images/NPI00009d.jpg)